CS 3200: Introduction to Databases

 The final grade for this course will be weighted as follows:

 The homework and project will be weighted individually to optimize your grade.
 (If your homework average is better than your project grade, I'll give more weight to homework, for example.)
 Final grades will be assigned based on the following scale.
-In computing your final letter grade, I round your numerical grade to the nearest integer.
-(A 92.5 or higher is an A.)
+Please note that grades are not rounded.

 LetterRange